fgordon002/fgordon002.github.io-perfect-recipe/README.md

 This analysis is centered around the Recipes and Ratings dataset, which contains information on recipes and ratings from food.com.
 The dataset contains 234,429 rows and 12 columns with information about 83,782 unique recipes.
 There are a larger number of rows than unique recipes in the dataset because each row is a review of a recipe, and some recipes have many reviews.

 My motivation for working with this dataset stems from my love of food - I frequently cook for myself, and often when I want to try something new I use a recipe from a website like food.com.
 I've certainly cooked some un-reviewed recipes that I wasn't satisfied with before, though, despite how appetizing the picture looked (and I promise I'm a good cook!).
 Recounting these experiences caused me to wonder: what are the characteristics of a "good" recipe?
-Or, in other words, **can we predict a "good" recipe based on its features?** It would be useful to know which characteristics of recipes predict a better than average recipe, and to what degree these characteristics are able to predict this outcome.
-Such predictive abilities would allow us to have some insight on how a recipe will taste when no one has reviewed it yet.
-Creating a model that tries to make predictions about recipes in this fashion is the central aim of this analysis.
+Or, in other words, **can we predict the rating of a review based on characteristics of that review's recipe?** It would be useful to know which recipe characteristics predict good reviews, and to what degree these characteristics are able to predict this outcome.
+Such predictive abilities would allow us to have some insight on how a recipe might be reviewed in the future (and how it might taste in the present) even if no one has reviewed it yet.
+Creating a model that tries to make predictions about ratings in this fashion is the central aim of this analysis.

- To accomplish this aims, I will first clean the dataset and perform some exploratory data analysis before framing my prediction problem more specifically, creating a baseline model, and improving upon this model to create a final model.
+ To accomplish these aims, I will first clean the dataset and perform some exploratory data analysis before framing my prediction problem more specifically, creating a baseline model, and improving upon this model to create a final model.
 In order to get us started, I will summarize some of the most relevant columns in the initial Recipes and Ratings dataset that I plan to use.

 |**Column**    | **Description** |
 | --- | --- | --- |